Two types of child support agreements

 2. Binding Child Support Agreements.

-Talk to our experienced family lawyers who will advise you on the benefits and risks associated with these agreements.
-They will also help you make the best choices for your family.
+Talk to our experienced family lawyers, who will advise you on the benefits and risks associated with these agreements.
+They will also help you make the best choices to financially support your family.

 Limited child support agreements

-A Child Support Assessment must be conducted before an agreement can be finalised.
+Before finalising an agreement, the parties must conduct a Child Support Assessment.
 The Child Support Agency, through the Department of Human Services, is responsible for completing this assessment.
 Once completed, parents must sign a written agreement to enter into a limited child support agreement.

 You can end a limited child support agreement in the following circumstances: